-Jones, Constance A. (in press).
+Jones, Constance A. (2018).
 Gnostic Sensibilities in Gurdjieff's "Work" in Garry Trompf, Jay Johnston and Gunner Mikkelsen (eds.)
 The Gnostic World.
 Abingdon, U.K.: Routledge.

 Jones, Constance A. (2017) Assistant Editor of J. G. Melton, J. Beverley, C. A. Jones, and P.S.
 Nadell.
 Melton's Encyclopedia of American Religions.
 Ninth Edition.
 Farmington Hills, MI: Gale Publishing.

 Encyclopedia of Hinduism.
 Senior Author with James D. Ryan.
 Facts-on-File Press, New York.
 In Press.
 Publication date- February, 2007.

 The Legacy of G.I.
 Gurdjieff.
 Torino, Italy: Elli-Di-Ci Press, February, 2005.